fsprncnv/fisrv-woocommerce-plugin/readme.txt

 1. Log in to your WooCommerce dashboard as an admin.
 2. Navigate to Settings page of WooCommerce
 3. Go to the 'Payments' panel
-4. Under our Payment Methods (Fisrv), go to 'Manage'
+4. Under our Payment Methods (Fiserv), go to 'Manage'
 5. Apply your API key and secret in the settings fields respectively.
 To get API Credentials, follow the link below

 ## Get API Credentials